bennyhuo/kotlin-coroutines-android/README.md

 Since `android.app.Fragment` is deprecated, we choose to support `android.support.v4.app.Fragment` only.
 If you include the library into the classpath, Fragment support will be automatically enabled for subtypes of `FragmentActivity`.
 Otherwise if you never use Fragment, don't worry, nothing will happen.

+ `FragmentLifecycleCallbacks` was added from v25.1.0 so older versions will not be supported.

 ## Issue

 Please feel free to issue and pull request.